Most projects are usually doomed right from the start.

 Step 4: Identify Project Constraints

-The last and most important step in understanding project scope is identifying the project constraints.
+The last and most important step in the project scope checklist is identifying the project constraints.
 Being aware of a project’s limitations is as equally important as identifying its goals.
 This can minimize problems or issues faced during project execution, thereby preventing any delay in deliverables.

 A few things that can cause project constraints are: